This Is Not That: Church

 If this vision of the Church feels strange, that’s not because the Bible is unclear.
 It’s because we’ve learned to read it through a framework it never gave us.

 The truth is, the Church Jesus started hasn’t disappeared.
-It’s just been buried under a system He never built or called for.
+It’s just been buried under a system He never created or called for.

 Which raises the real question: If this is the Church Jesus imagined, how did we drift so far from it in the first place?